The role of the gut in Vitamin B12 and Iron deficiency (and what to do about it)

 Healing the gut is a journey.
 If you are ready to begin yours, please head to the Work With Me page to learn more about how I work online with clients in many countries to test for and treat the many root causes of IBS symptoms and other GI conditions.

 Note: Affiliate links for iHerb and Amazon have been included in this blog post.
-These do not adversely affect the price you pay but do contribute to keeping this blog sustainable so thank you for the support.
+These do not adversely affect the price you pay.